 Why is this medication prescribed?

-Histrelin implant (Vantas) is used to treat the symptoms associated with advanced prostate cancer.
-Histrelin implant (Supprelin LA) is used to treat central precocious puberty (CPP; a condition causing children to enter puberty too soon, resulting in faster than normal bone growth and development of sexual characteristics) in girls usually between 2 and 8 years of age and in boys usually between 2 and 9 years of age.
+Histrelin implant is used to treat children with central precocious puberty (CPP; a condition causing children to enter puberty too soon, resulting in faster than normal bone growth and development of sexual characteristics).
 Histrelin implant is in a class of medications called gonadotropin-releasing hormone (GnRH) agonists.
 It works by decreasing the amount of certain hormones in the body.

 How should this medicine be used?